Irish deputy PM calls on Israel to rescind Gaza evacuation order

 “It’s now essential that significant amounts of humanitarian aid needs to get into Gaza into the hospitals there and also in terms of supporting children and families,” he said.

-Asked about suggestions from some commentators that Ireland is inherently antisemetic, Mr Martin rejected the characterisation.
+Asked about suggestions from some commentators that Ireland is inherently antisemitic, Mr Martin rejected the characterisation.

 He said: “Ireland has a strong reputation globally in respect of its adherence to human rights.
 We’re subscribed to all of the antisemitic conventions and we work with others to root out antisemitism.